filipsobol/sonda/docs/configuration.md

 * **Type:** `boolean`
 * **Default:** `false`

-Determines whether to include the source maps of the assets in the report to visualize which parts of the code contribute to the final bundle size.
+Determines whether to include the source maps of the assets in the report to visualize which parts of the code contribute to the final asset size.

-::: warning ⚠️ Be cautious when sharing the report Enabling this option will significantly increase the report size and include it in the **source code** of the bundles.
+::: warning ⚠️ Be cautious when sharing the report Enabling this option will significantly increase the report size and include it in the **source code** of the assets.
 If you work with proprietary code, be cautious when sharing the report.
 :::

 ### `gzip`